USS Lake Erie (CG 70) conducts operations in the Northern Pacific Ocean

 |0

-This work, USS Lake Erie (CG 70) conducts operations in the Northern Pacific Ocean, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Lake Erie (CG 70) conducts operations in the Northern Pacific Ocean [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.